Treasury and Payments

 - Work together with procurement to analyze the full impact of supply chain sourcing and financing shifts.
 For instance, what are the FX risks associated with geopolitical pressures?

-With the environment in 2021 being ripe for M&As, with expected fluctuations in the economy and with supply chain disruption, having a good pulse on working capital and visibility to liquidity is important for resiliency.
+With expected fluctuations in the economy and with supply chain disruption, having a good pulse on working capital and visibility to liquidity is important for resiliency.

-About 50 percent of our clients globally identified accelerating their digital transformation as a priority for 2021.3 This was expected given the holistic push for digital acceleration and because leaders across all levels of the organization—board, executives and treasury—are aligned on prioritizing digital transformation.
+About 50 percent of our global clients identify accelerating their digital transformation as a priority.3 This was expected given the holistic push for digital acceleration and because leaders across all levels of the organization—board, executives and treasury—are aligned on prioritizing digital transformation.

 Many clients are focusing on eliminating manual legacy processes with automation, but also look to redesign the core business for fundamental, meaningful shifts.
 It’s crucial for treasury and payments to align with their peers’ digital transformation plans.